Tom-Finke/shoppinglist-nextcloud/README.md

 Each Shopping list is stored in a JSON file in the "Shoppinglists" Folder.
 By sharing the file with another person, you can both access and edit the same list.

-WARNING: When 2 People make changes to the same list at the same time, on of them will overwrite all changes the other Person made.
-This will be fixed in the future.

 ## Android